 - 2 How does fish oil help weight loss?

 - 3 Can I get my Omega – 3’s by eating regular food?

 - 4 Is fish oil the only way to get Omega – 3’s fatty acids?

 - 5 Fish Oil and Losing Belly Fat

 What are Omega – 3’s fatty acids?

-Omega – 3’s are an essential nutrient that have been shown to have a positive impact on almost everything in the body.
+Omega – 3’s from fish oils are an essential nutrient that have been shown to have a positive impact on almost everything in the body.
 They’ve been shown to have a positive impact on everything from bone health to brain function, mood improvement, healthy joints, and great skin, hair and nails.